The Ultimate 4-Week New Zealand Road Trip Itinerary

-Day 26 Whanganui to Stratford
+Day 26 – Whanganui to Stratford

-On todays drive, youll get to see the wild west coast of the Taranaki region as you make your way up to Stratford.
+On today’s drive, you’ll get to see the wild west coast of the Taranaki region as you make your way up to Stratford.
 Stratford is on the edge of the Egmont National Park with the impressive Mt Taranaki at its centre.
 Stratford gives good access to the Dawson Falls Visitor Centre and the Stratford Plateau on Mt Taranaki giving you a great deal of walking and hiking options through enchanted forests to waterfalls and volcano views!

 Things to Do in Stratford

-- See the town centre Glockenspiel that performs at 10am, 1pm, 3pm and 7pm
+- See the town centre Glockenspiel that performs at 10 am, 1 pm, 3 pm and 7 pm

 Accommodation in Stratford

-Day 27 Stratford to Waitomo
+Day 27 – Stratford to Waitomo

 You will get breathtaking views of Mt Taranaki as you leave Stratford.
 Stop by the Republic of Whangamomona and get your passport stamped.
 After that, you will go through old tunnels (or over them if you are too scared), as well as through the wild and wonderful Tangarakau Gorge.
 There are plenty of photo opportunities along the way.
-You can find a few in our 10 Places You Cant Miss on the Forgotten World Highway.
+You can find a few in our 10 Places You Can’t Miss on the Forgotten World Highway.

 Accommodation in Waitomo

-Day 28 Waitomo
+Day 28 – Explore Waitomo

-Things to do in Waitomo
+Things to Do in Waitomo

-day 29 Waitomo to Auckland
+Day 29 – Waitomo to Auckland

-You’ll then reach Auckland city where you can relax tonight at one of the harbour eateries or on top of the tallest building in the Southern Hemisphere, the Sky Tower.
+You’ll then reach Auckland city where you can relax tonight at one of the harbour eateries or on top of the tallest building in the Southern Hemisphere, the Sky Tower (more info on Viator and Klook).
 Well give you more ideas on what to do in Auckland tomorrow, but if you have time, you can fit in some activities this evening.

 Accommodation in Auckland

-Day 30 Auckland
+Day 30 – Explore Auckland + Departure

 Things to Do in Auckland

-- Walk up the volcanic island of Rangitoto Island
+- Walk up the volcanic Rangitoto Island

 - Drink wine and be merry on Waiheke Island